 - Many students and their families underestimate the costs of textbooks for classes.
 Most courses will require one or more textbooks, and many textbooks may cost close to or well over $100.
 If your student is taking 4-5 classes, these costs may add up quickly.
 Make sure that your student is prepared to spend several hundred dollars per semester on books.
 You do not want your student to “save” money by skipping the textbook – unless it is available in the school library.
 Students may sell books back at the end of the semester, but at a fraction of the initial cost.

 - Your student will need a computer or laptop.
 Although most schools have computer labs, and some students do their work there, this is often inconvenient as the hours of the labs may be limited.
 Most students heading to college do so with their own computer.

 - Depending on your student’s classes, they may be required to pay lab fees, have special equipment, or purchase specialized software.
 Your student may want to inquire about these additional costs when they register for classes.

 - Some campuses charge extra for parking permits or stickers.
 If your student is taking a car to campus, they should check about the costs.

 - If your student plans to join a fraternity or sorority or other social club, there are often fees or dues for membership.

-- If your student is attending college a distance from home, she will want to anticipate the costs of travelling home for breaks or vacations.
+- If your student is attending college a distance from home, they will want to anticipate the costs of travelling home for breaks or vacations.
 Often, students heading home at Thanksgiving or Christmas are travelling during the most expensive travel seasons and should plan accordingly.

 - If you will be visiting campus during Family Weekend or helping your student move in on Move-in Day, don’t forget to include the costs of travel and possibly hotel and restaurant costs.